 Kidnapped Texas girl rescued in California after holding up "help me" sign inside car

-Quick-thinking bystandders in southern California helped rescue an out-of-state kidnapping victim who had been holding up a sign that said "help me" inside a car, authorties said Thursday.
+Quick-thinking bystanders in southern California helped rescue an out-of-state kidnapping victim who had been holding up a sign that said "help me" inside a car, authorities said Thursday.

 The victim, a 13-year-old girl, was allegedly taken from a bus stop in San Antonio, Texas, the Long Beach Police Department said in a news release.
 The girl had allegedly been ordered into a vehicle at gunpoint on July 6.